New York Legislators and Advocates Urge Governor to Sign MENA Data Disaggregation Bill

 Stancy Saji, Program Manager at LIJFH, noted that last year the event took place in a small cafeteria within the hospital, and can now fit a large gymnasium.
 The team at LIJFH and their vendors are hopeful to see the event keep growing in the coming years to help even more mothers and their families.

 “With this event, we hope that the moms leave with something that benefits them from this journey.
 It’s not an easy journey to be a parent,” Saji said.
 “Especially in New York, especially in Queens, so we’re hoping that they get all the free resources that we have to offer, and they get education and clinical support.
-And hopefully, they learn about what’s here in their neighborhood and how Norfolk can support them in their journey.”
+And hopefully, they learn about what’s here in their neighborhood and how Northwell can support them in their journey.”

 FRANK J. CENDROWSKI